This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your child's symptoms get better, but then come back with a fever or a worse cough.

-- Your child has trouble breathing, a cough, and he vomits blood.
+- Your child has trouble breathing, a cough, and he or she vomits blood.

 - Your child's symptoms get worse.